rsmp-nordic/rsmp_sxl_traffic_lights/source/controller_concepts.rst

    demand.

 ``Traffic-actuated control``
-   Controller operation in which locally configured functions use detector demand to start service or extend green within the configured limits of the selected time plan.
+   Controller operation in which detector demand is used to start service or extend green within the configured limits of the selected time plan.
    The controller programming decides how the demand is handled.
-Activating fixed-time control deactivates this operation.
-SXL does not define the actuation method.
+The SXL does not define the actuation method.

 ``Adaptive control``
    Controller or external-system operation that adjusts signal timing in response to measured or predicted traffic conditions.
-An adaptive system may select or adjust fixed time plans using SXL, but SXL defines the exchanged commands and statuses, not the adaptive strategy.
+An adaptive system may select or adjust fixed time plans, but the SXL defines only the exchanged commands and statuses, not the adaptive strategy.

 Local operation